DSchaedler/DSchaedler.github.io/_posts/introduction_to_tails.markdown

 - Use Tails sessions for only one purpose at a time.
 [4](#4)
 - Use a password manager to paste saved passwords.
 This way, you don't have to type passwords that might be visible to people or cameras near you.
 [5](#5)
 - Use the screen keyboard, if you are using a public computer or worry that the computer might have a keylogger.
 [5](#5)
+- If someone interrupts you while using Tails (or tries to arrest you) immediately unplug the Tails Drive and unplug the computer or turn it off.
+Destroy the Tails drive if possible.

 ### Accessibility
 You can activate several assistive technologies, like a screen reader or large text, from the accessibility menu in the top bar, the icon that looks like a person.
 [6](#6)